Convention Presentation Prizes

 .The Margaret A. FitzGerald Prize in Political Science

-Margaret “Peggy” FitzGerald, J.D., New York Mu chapter sponsor since 1990 and professor of criminal justice at Pace University Westchester, is honored in this prize endowed by her colleagues from Region VI.
+Margaret “Peggy” FitzGerald, J.D., New York Mu chapter advisor since 1990 and professor of criminal justice at Pace University Westchester, is honored in this prize endowed by her colleagues from Region VI.
 FitzGerald served 12 years as the region’s secretary-treasurer, giving her a seat on the National Council.
 She was elected to serve as Council President from 2011 to 2015.
 FitzGerald still works with the chapter at Pace and attends conventions every chance she can get.

 The Michael Flachmann Prize in Shakespeare